NeedleChat/NeedleDB/docs/DATABASE/methods/SET.md

 Row index for changing the `VALUE`

 ### COLUMN
-Row column for changing the `VALUE`
+Column name for changing the `VALUE`

 ### VALUE
 Value to set.